HHSong/Best-Java-Backend-Practices/Design Patterns/Readme.md

 ---

 ## Creational Patterns
+> Often, designs start out using Factory Method (less complicated, more customizable, subclasses proliferate) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, more complex) as the designer discovers where more flexibility is needed.
+-- sourcemaking.com

 #### 1. Builder
 Builder pattern aims to construct objects in a most customizable way (in contrast to factory pattern).
 The attributes of the objects are indirectly set through the builder class which controls the flow.
 This sounds abstract so let look at some codes: